 - Properly wash hands with soap and water:

 - Before and after preparing foods (especially after handling raw meats).

 - After using the toilet.

-- After sneezing, coughing.
+- After sneezing, coughing, or touching the face.

 - After handling money.